 The Dunham House, then known as the Brick House property, became available after the death of owner Samuel Barron in March 1870.
 The house was acquired through the efforts of George C. Hance, who led Trinity’s governing board as Senior Warden.

 Hance made an initial purchase of 0.78 acre between the church and the Brick House in March 1872 for $2,500.
 The seller was William Peterson of Rahway, who made the deal two weeks after buying the property from Barron’s daughters, Eliza Brewster and Sarah Cutter, for $1,755.
 Hance donated the land to Trinity in April 1872, though he reserved the right to have a burial plot wherever he chose.

 Hance then bought the Brick House and surrounding land, amounting to 1.2 acres, directly from Barron’s daughters in October 1872.
 The purchase price was only $800.
 He had the home expanded and renovated before handing over the property to Trinity in December 1873.

 The expansion doubled the size of the house.
 Behind the original home, a dining room and kitchen were added on the first floor and two bedrooms were added on the second floor.
 The original dining room became the priest’s study.
-Exterior brickwork for the addition matched the pattern of Trinity’s church building, not the original house.
+Exterior brickwork for the addition matched the pattern of Trinity’s church building, rather than the original house.

-The house’s original foundations and cellar beams, which were hand-hewn, were retained along with the earlier Flemish brickwork.
+The house’s foundations and cellar beams, which were hand-hewn, were retained along with the earlier Flemish brickwork.

 Renovations included a relocation of the front door to the south side of the house from the west.
 Welles recounted how there was “evidence of a circular carriage drive in front of the present side door, which then would have served as the main entrance.”